Skip to main content

 Advanced Tutorial

 NOTE: This tutorial assumes you have access to a running Wren Engine.
-If not, check out the QuickStart and Initialize.
+If not, check out the manual MCP setup guide.
+This guide focuses on MDL concepts and raw file structure.
+If you are following the Docker-based MCP quickstart, your workspace layout will be different.

 ├── etc